gjf2a/midi_fundsp/README.md

     * These can originate either from a MIDI input device or from [software](https://github.com/gjf2a/midi_fundsp/blob/master/examples/choice_demo.rs)
   * All Notes Off
   * All Sound Off

+## Acknowledgements
+* Thank you to the authors of [fundsp](https://crates.io/crates/fundsp), [midir](https://crates.io/crates/midir),
+[midi-msg](https://crates.io/crates/midi-msg), and [cpal](https://crates.io/crates/cpal), who made it possible and practical for me to create this crate.
+* Special thanks to [Sami Perttu](https://github.com/SamiPerttu), author of [fundsp](https://crates.io/crates/fundsp), for help resolving some technical issues and for incorporating pull requests into [fundsp](https://crates.io/crates/fundsp) that made this crate possible.

 ## License